TikiTDO/sereth_rtm/README.md

   **Requires Ruby 2.0**

-  Sereth JSON Spec is a rails plugin based on the idea of treating models like API objects exported through JSON.
-It breaks with the rails convention of treating these objects as views, and instead defines different perspectives as core features of the data model.
+  Sereth JSON Spec is a ruby library based on the idea of treating data instances like context sensitive API objects exported through JSON.

   The library may also be used to generate examples of blank data schemas to populate scripts, and to export to web-based API editors.